 Cruise ships dock at Port Rashid.

 Three large modern cruise terminals next to each other offer their services.
-Taxis are plentiful, but are only permitted to pick up fares at the port's entrance.
+Taxis are plentiful.
 The drive to Dubai Mall is about 10 minutes.
 Around 10 Euro.
 Return rate slightly less.
 If you take a taxi anywhere in the UAE, ask for the meter to be switched on even if you make a tour by taxi.

 Hop on/off buses will be at each terminal, transporting you to a point where the red and blue lines meet.
 (Wafi Mall) Here you can take an hop on/off bus.
 This bus will also take you back to the port.
 It is recommended to buy the 48-hour ticket if you want to see most of the sights.